Shakespeare’s Romans: Politics and Ethics in Julius Caesar and Coriolanus

 4. Which political or national entities does the map identify?
 What kinds of information does the map leave out?

-5. The lower left cartouche (translated below) offers “a short list of the origins, growth, and culmination of the Roman Empire” from the first king through the last emperors.
+5. The lower left cartouche (translated above) offers “a short list of the origins, growth, and culmination of the Roman Empire” from the first king through the last emperors.
 How does the map visually convey this history?
 Why do you think the Roman republic, which existed between the time of the kings and the emperors, receives so little attention?

 6. What does Ortelius’ map suggest about sixteenth-century European perceptions of ancient Rome?